 The new South Niagara Site will be located at the intersection of Biggar Road and Montrose Road in Niagara Falls, just off the Queen Elizabeth Way (QEW).

-We plan to have a strong, yet different, presence once the South Niagara Site opens, currently targeted for 2027.
+We plan to have a strong, yet different, presence once the South Niagara Site opens, currently targeted for Winter 2027/2028.

 The Ministry of Health provides oversight through a rigorous approval process to fulfill their mandate to improve outcomes and contribute to healthier communities.
 The Ministry funds the majority of the project.